Fuel economy in automobiles: EPA testing procedure: 2008 and beyond

 US EPA altered the testing procedure effective MY2008 which adds three new Supplemental Federal Test Procedure (SFTP) tests to include the influence of higher driving speed, harder acceleration, colder temperature and air conditioning use.

 SFTP US06 is a high speed/quick acceleration loop that lasts 10 minutes, covers 8 mi, averages 48 mi/h and reaches a top speed of 80 mi/h.
 Four stops are included, and brisk acceleration maximizes at a rate of 8.46 mi/h per second.
 The engine begins warm and air conditioning is not used.
 Ambient temperature varies between 68 °F to 86 °F.

 SFTO SC03 is the air conditioning test, which raises ambient temperatures to 95 °F, and puts the vehicle's climate control system to use.
 Lasting 9.9 minutes, the 3.6 mi loop averages 22 mi/h and maximizes at a rate of 54.8 mi/h.
 Five stops are included, idling occurs 19 percent of the time and acceleration of 5.1 mph per second is achieved.
 Engine temperatures begin warm.

 Lastly, a cold temperature cycle uses the same parameters as the current city loop, except that ambient temperature is set to 20 °F.

 EPA tests for fuel economy do not include electrical load tests beyond climate control, which may account for some of the discrepancy between EPA and real world fuel-efficiency.
 A 200 W electrical load can produce a 0.4 km/L (0.94 mpg) reduction in efficiency on the FTP 75 cycle test.

-Beginning with model year 2017 the calculation method changed to improve the accuracy of the estimated fuel economy, with lower uncertainty for fuel efficient vehicles.
+Beginning with model year 2017 the calculation method changed to improve the accuracy of the estimated 5-cycle city and highway fuel economy values derived from just the FTP and HFET tests, with lower uncertainty for fuel efficient vehicles.